This protein rich and heart healthy fish is a perfect alternative to salmon

 2 TBSP finely chopped fresh dill, plus extra for garnish

 zest of one large lemon

-kitchen tool- Fish spatula & parchment paper
+kitchen tools- Fish spatula, rimmed baking sheet & parchment paper

 - Pre heat oven to 450 degrees.
 Line a rimmed baking sheet with parchment paper.
 Set aside.

 - In a bowl, mix bread crumbs, herbs, dill, zest, salt and pepper.
 Gently fold in olive oil.
 Place fish, skin side down, on the parchment lined baking sheet.
 Blot dry with a paper towel.
 Spoon 1/4 cup of the panko and herb mixture over the fish, pressing down gently to help the mixture “stick” to the fish.

 - Bake fish for 10-15 minutes until crumbs are golden brown and fish flakes easily.
 Serve with a wedge of lemon and garnish with a sprig of fresh dill.